 In-Depth Garmin Montana 750i, 700i, 700 Review

-I’ve been using and testing the Garmin Montana 750i extensively for a few months, and to sum it up in a few words, it’s a mixed bag that will be great for some folks and not so great for others.
-The Montana 7×0 series is unlike any other Garmin handheld GPS out there.
-It’s big, beefy, has a bright touchscreen, more onboard maps than usual, and that elusive beast for Garmin handhelds, the QUERTY keyboard.
-In this guide I’ll walk you through the Montana, show you what works and what doesn’t, and then give you some recommendations.
-The good news is, if the Garmin Montana 750i, 700i, or 700 is not for you, there are other great options (like the GPSMAP 66i, but more on that later).
+I've been using and testing the Garmin Montana 750i extensively for a few months, and to sum it up in a few words, it's a mixed bag that will be great for some folks and not so great for others.
+The Montana 7x0 series is unlike any other Garmin handheld GPS out there.
+It's big, beefy, has a bright touchscreen, and more onboard maps than usual.
+Those positives can also be downsides though.

 I was not paid by Garmin to do this review.
 All reviews on this site and independent and unsponsored.